SvoONs/option-pricing/README.md

 ## Project structure
 The main file of this project is src/option_pricing.cpp.
 It processes and validates user input and passes the data to the evaluation model and outputs the computed price.

-The project uses an option struct defined in include/option.h as a data container holding the characteristical data of an option.
+The project uses an ``Option`` struct defined in include/option.h as a data container which holds the characteristical data of an option.
 This includes the price of the underlying stock, the price at which the option can be exercised (strike price), a risk free interest rate offered on the market, the volatility of the underlying asset, the time to maturity of the option, the option right, being either *Put* or *Call* as well as the option style, *American* or *European*.
 This option struct is passed to the model that should be used for pricing the option.

 There are currently two models implemented.
 An analytical formula in src/black_scholes.cpp for European style options and a Monte Carlo simulation based evaluation model as declared in include/mc_simulation.h.
 This file defines a class to generate random paths of an asset price ``AssetPriceGenerator``.
+The asset price paths are simulated to follow a [Geometric Brownian Motion](https://en.wikipedia.org/wiki/Geometric_Brownian_motion).
 The class is used by the MCSimulation class to generate a given number of ``nPath`` different simulated stock price paths, each path containing `nSteps` prices.
 Those paths are used by the MCSimulation class member functions to compute an expected discounted payout of the option in the future.

 Finally, there are a couple of useful helper functions provided in include/utils.h.